 A screenshot of LulzSec website homepage

-Operation Anti-Security has already seen LulzSec claim responsibility for hacks and attacks on Arizona law enforcement, the U.K.'s Serious Organised Crimes Agency and two Brazilian Government owned websites.
+The attack came as a part of LulzSec and Anonymous new campaign against the world's governments.
+Codenamed Project Anti-Security the campaign has already seen LulzSec claim responsibility for successful attacks on the U.K. Serious Organised Crime Agency's and two Brazilian Government owned websites.

 This article is copyrighted by IBTimes.co.uk, the business news leader